Mo-AH/second_assignment/README.md

 -----------------------

-# NODES
+## NODES

-To do this assignment, we need to make nodes communicate with each other in the following way:
+To do this assignment, we make nodes communicate with each other in the following way:

 ![image](https://user-images.githubusercontent.com/91679281/145716354-a39b0624-65db-4774-a74d-2988b65434d1.png)

-## Stageros
+### Stageros

 `stageros` node is the one given by the professor, that simulates a world as defined in `my_world.world` file in the folder world.
 This file tells us everything about the environment: `.png` image which represents the circuit (Monza F1), the robot (a simple cube) is defined here and an initial posiion is set.